kraftman/TenTags.io/README.md

 ## Technical

-Tentags.io uses [Lapis](http://leafo.net/lapis/), a web framework built on [Openresty](https://openresty.org/en/), with Redis as a backend database, and Backblaze B2 for file storage.
+Tentags.io uses [Lapis](http://leafo.net/lapis/), a web framework built on [Openresty](https://openresty.org/en/), with Redis as a backend database and queue, Backblaze B2 for file storage, and ffmpeg for video processing.

 Each post has a set of tags that can be voted up and down by users, and each filter contains a list of post that contain tags required by the filter, and not those unwanted by the filter.
 In this way every post has its own seperate score per-filter.